numba/numba/docs/source/user/installing.rst

   * For Linux and Windows it is necessary to provide OpenMP C headers and runtime  libraries compatible with the compiler tool chain mentioned above, and for these to be accessible to the compiler via standard flags.
-  * For OSX the conda packages ``llvm-openmp`` and ``intel-openmp`` provide suitable C headers and libraries.
-If the compilation requirements are not met the OpenMP threading backend will not be compiled
+  * For OSX the conda package ``llvm-openmp`` provides suitable C headers and libraries.
+If the compilation requirements are not met the OpenMP threading backend will not be compiled.

 .. envvar:: NUMBA_DISABLE_TBB (default: not set)